yungcypo/Obsidian/Linux/Vim.md

 To turn off highlights after search, type the command `:noh`

+To ignore case while searching, type the command `:set ic` and enable it with `:set noic`

 ## Find matching parenthesis
 If you want to find a pair to any kind of parenthesis (`(`, `[`, `{`) , just put cursor on it and press `%`
 With `%` you can switch between opening and closing parenthesis